Photo by Krzysztof Golik

 Price: €500–3,500/night | Location: Via Vittorio Emanuele Orlando 3, near Termini/Via Veneto

-The St. Regis Rome (1894, former Grand Hotel Roma) is the most historically significant Via Veneto hotel — the extraordinary lobby frescoes (the Roman mythological cycle covering the ceiling of the main salon), the Lumen restaurant, and the Via Veneto location that puts it at the heart of the original la dolce vita geography.
+The St. Regis Rome (1894, former Grand Hotel Roma) is the most historically significant Via Veneto hotel — the magnificent lobby frescoes (the Roman mythological cycle covering the ceiling of the main salon), the Lumen restaurant, and the Via Veneto location that puts it at the heart of the original la dolce vita geography.

 Boutique Rome